History of Audley End House and Gardens

 In 1784 George III (r.1760–1820) recognised Sir John’s claim to the Barony of Howard de Walden.
 This event prompted Sir John to create a new state apartment at first-floor level on the south front, opening off the saloon.
 The east ends of the north and south wings, reduced to a single storey by Lady Portsmouth, were built back up to their original height.

 On Lord Howard’s death Audley End and his subsidiary title of Baron Braybrooke passed to Richard Aldworth Neville (1750–1825), a descendant of Lady Portsmouth's first husband.
-Neville’s eldest son, Richard (1783–1858; from 1825 3rd Baron Braybrooke), a scholar and antiquarian, embarked (with Henry Harrison as architect) on the last major reworking of Audley End, after taking over the house from his father in 1820.
+Neville’s eldest son, Richard (1783–1858; from 1825 3rd Baron Braybrooke), a scholar and antiquarian, embarked on the last major reworking of Audley End, after taking over the house from his father in 1820.

 The 3rd Lord Braybrooke’s aim was to recover the Jacobean character of the house.
 Surviving 17th-century elements were repaired and stripped of paint, and new work in the same style was added, but pragmatically much of Adam’s work was retained.
 His ground-floor reception rooms (except the library) were adapted to form the new state apartment, and a new suite of reception rooms was created in its place on the first floor of the south wing.

 Outside, in keeping with the spirit of the interior, 17th-century formality was also recaptured.
-In the 1830s the 3rd Lord Braybrooke commissioned the fashionable garden designer William Gilpin to lay out a formal parterre or flower garden on the east side of the house.
-This replaced the unsuccessful Elysian Garden (which lay to its north-west in a frost hollow).
+In the 1830s Lord Braybrooke commissioned the fashionable garden designer William Gilpin to lay out a formal parterre or flower garden on the east side of the house.
 Lodges were rebuilt in Jacobean style, and there was substantial investment in the estate.

 The 20th and 21st Centuries